PocketRelay/ServerKotlin/docs/SETUP_HOSTER.md

 ### 2. Starting

-To start the server run the following command
+To start the server run the following command inside your terminal while in the same directory as the server.jar file

 ```java -jar server.jar```